-Crystal Palace Dinosaur Sculpture Saved From Extinction in Time to Welcome Visitors
+Crystal Palace Dinosaur Sculpture Saved From Extinction

 Work by skilled craftsmen to make and install 22 new teeth, a new nose and light-weight ‘prosthetic’ jaw - colour matched to the 167-year-old body - has just been completed.
 The rescue mission was supported by a grant from the Culture Recovery Fund, awarded by Historic England.